Open education: Technology utilized

 Open education includes resources such as practices and tools that are not hampered by financial, technical, and legal impediments.
 These resources are used and shared easily within the digital settings.
 Technology revolutionized techniques in sending receiving information on a daily basis particularly in education.
 Availability of web resources has transformed everything.
 Open education is founded on Open Educational Resources (OER) comprised or learning, teaching, and research sources.
 With Open Education, the costs of textbooks which surged over three times the rate of inflation for many years must not hinder education.
 Based on the NBC News review of the Department of Labor Bureau of Labor Statistics data, prices of student books increased three times inflation rates from January 1977 until June 2015 reflecting an increase of 1,041 percent.

+During the COVID-19 pandemic, with the global lockdowns, remote learning gained popularity.
+Tools like Google Classroom, Nearpod, and Kahoot! helped facilitate the shift to online learning for millions of students.

 OER can possibly address this problem since materials are free online and economical in printed form.
 Resources intended for buying textbooks can be rechanneled towards technology, enhancing the medium of instructions, and lowering debt.
 Research studies also showed many students learn more because of their access to quality materials.
 Technology also has unlimited potentials in raising teaching and learning to a higher level.

-Critical approaches to open education

-There are a number of concerns regarding the implementation of open education systems, specifically for use in developing countries.
-These include a potential lack of administrative oversight and quality assurance systems for educators/materials in some programs, infrastructure limitations in developing countries, a lack of equal access to technologies required for students' full participation in online education initiatives, and questions regarding the use of copyrighted materials.